SirVertar/room-for-you/README.md

         * URL : http://mjakuszko.pl:8080/room/v1/deleted/reservations/
         * Sample of response:
         * ![Algorithm](src/main/resources/img/DeletedReservations.png)
-    * Get deleted customers - available only for admin only
+    * Get deleted customers - available for admin only
         * If You want to use this endpoint for tests u need to login as admin:
             * username is "Admin" and password is "kodilla123"
         * Http method - GET